HelmyBc/custom_will_pop_scope/README.md

 [![pub package](https://img.shields.io/pub/v/custom_will_pop_scope.svg)](https://pub.dev/packages/custom_will_pop_scope)

->  _Note: This package can be used on any platform, and is not specific to iOS. `CustomWillPopScope` and `CustomWillPopScopePageTransionsBuilder` can each be used seprately._
+>  _Note: This package can be used on any platform, and is not specific to iOS._

 <br/>